 Best Electronic: Hoont Wall Sconce Sticky Fly Trap Killer

 The days of loud pops and electric snaps as flying insects fall to their demise at the bottom of a bulky electric bug zapper are over.
-Discreet, slim and attractive, this indoor and small outdoor unit lures small flying insects into its sticky chamber never to be heard from again.
+Discreet, slim, and attractive, this indoor and small outdoor unit lures small flying insects into its sticky chamber never to be heard from again.
 Plus, it's non-toxic and odorless, so it's safe for homes with children and pets.